 - How to Get to the Duomo

-- Best time to visit the Florence Cathedral
+- What is the best time to visit Florence Cathedral?

 - What is the Florence Cathedral?